 By 5th century, the divisions among the Goths was also becoming more pronounced, with the foederati Goths (mostly of the Thervengi stock) south of the Danube being increasingly identified as the Visigoths.
 After suffering heavy casualties in a subsequent Roman civil war and then once again treated in an underhanded manner by their Roman commanders, the Visigoths were roused to yet another rebellion (led by their king Alaric) – that culminated in the disastrous sacking of Rome itself in circa 410 AD.

 A few decades later, a familiar menace came in the form of the ferocious Huns, this time led by Attila, and their relentless armies devastated continental Europe, including the Balkans, Gaul, and even Italy, from 444 AD till Attila’s death in 453 AD.
 To make things even more convoluted, the Hunnish army was supported by the remnants of many ‘outer’ Goths (mostly of the Greuthungi stock), who were primarily identified as the Ostrogoths.

 The Gothic Kingdoms

 Unsurprisingly, the fractured empire was soon consumed (or simply taken over) by the gradually-settling Germanic factions, and thus the Goths established their independent kingdoms across the western part of continental Europe, like Italy, Gaul (France), and Iberia (Spain and Portugal).
-In Italy, the primarily Visigothic elements were relegated in favor of the Ostrogoths (by circa 493 AD) who had successfully broke away from their Hunnish overlords.
+In Italy, the primarily Visigothic elements were relegated in favor of the Ostrogoths (by circa 493 AD) who had successfully broken away from their Hunnish overlords.

 Their king Theodoric even went on to rekindle a part of the olden Roman legacy in the fields of legal administration and architecture, with the cultural revival centered in the city of Ravenna.
 However, the Italian Gothic kingdom only survived till 553 AD and was conquered by Belisarius, the proficient general of the Eastern Roman Empire.